Homeless Public School Students

-- Children in Poverty - Supplemental Poverty Measure (State & U.S. Only)
+- Children in Poverty - Supplemental Poverty Measure (California & U.S. Only)

-- Children Living in Areas of Concentrated Poverty
+- Children in Poverty - California Poverty Measure

-- CalWORKs Recipients
+- Children Participating in CalWORKs

 - Food Security

-- Housing Affordability
+- Housing Affordability and Resources

 - Why This Topic Is Important

-2. American Academy of Pediatrics Council on Community Pediatrics.
-(2013).
+4. American Academy of Pediatrics, Council on Community Pediatrics.
+(2017).
 Providing care for children and adolescents facing homelessness and housing insecurity.
 Pediatrics, 131(6), 1206-1210.
-Retrieved from: http://pediatrics.aappublications.org/content/131/6/1206
+Retrieved from: https://pediatrics.aappublications.org/content/131/6/1206

 - How Children Are Faring

-According to 2013-2014 data, 297,615 California public school students, 4.8% of all public school students, were reported to be homeless at any point during the school year.
-This percentage is up from the 2010-2011 school year, when 3.6% of public school students were reported to be homeless.
+In California, 277,736 public school students—4.5% of all enrollees—were recorded as being homeless at some point during the 2017-18 school year.
+This number is up from 2010-11, when 220,708 public school students (3.6%) were reported to be homeless.

 - Policy Implications

-For more policy ideas on youth and family homelessness, see kidsdata.org’s Research & Links section, the California Homeless Youth Project, National Association for the Education of Homeless Children and Youth, United States Interagency Council on Homelessness, or the National Law Center on Homelessness and Poverty.
-Also see Policy Implications under the following topics on kidsdata.org: Family Income & Poverty, Housing Affordability, and Dating & Domestic Violence.
+For more policy ideas on youth and family homelessness, see kidsdata.org’s Research & Links section, California Homeless Youth Project, California Coalition for Youth, or National Alliance to End Homelessness.
+Also see the following topics on kidsdata.org: Family Income and Poverty and Housing Affordability and Resources.